keighleymcf/comfyui-dsd-linkedin-headshot-workflow/README.md

 ## Setup

 Follow setup instructions for [comfyui](https://github.com/comfyanonymous/ComfyUI) and the [Comfyui-DSD](https://github.com/irreveloper/ComfyUI-DSD) nodes.
-The nodes can be installed via the comfyui Model Manager (search `Comfyui-DSD`)
+The nodes can be installed via the comfyui Model Manager (search `Comfyui-DSD`).
+I built this with `Comfyui-DSD v1.0.2`.
+If you install a different version of the node package the workflow may be broken or incomplete.

 Make sure you have a DSD model downloaded to `ComfyUI/models/dsd_model/transformer/diffusion_pytorch_model.safetensors`, or alternatively you can use the DSD Model Downloader node instead to download the model when running the workflow.